Triangle processes on graphs with given degree sequence: Introduction

 where $Q(e) = \pi(u)\, P(u,v)$ when $e=uv\in E(\cM)$.
 Then

 so a low congestion can lead to a good bound on the mixing time, using (\ref{mixing}).
 See~\cite[Theorem 5]{sinclair} or~\cite{jerrum03lectures}.

 In~\cite{CDGH}, the \emph{two-stage direct canonical path construction method} was described.
 Here we have two ergodic Markov chains $\cM$ and $\cM'$, with state spaces $\Omega$ and $\Omega'$, respectively.
-We assume that we have a set of canonical paths for $\cM'$, and that we can simulate each transition $(Y,Z)$ of $\cM'$ by a sequence $\sigma_{YZ}$ of transitions of $\cM$:
+We assume that we have a set of canonical paths for $\cM'$.
+Furthermore, for each each transition $(Y,Z)$ of $\cM'$, we specify a (canonical) sequence $\sigma_{YZ}$ of transitions of $\cM$ to simulate $(Y,Z)$: